TimboBl/uptain-league/README.md

 * In the build folder in the frontend folder you will find the compiled React files.
 Deploy those to your webserver.

 ## Environment Variables that need to be set
+These variables must be set in a frontend.env and backend.env file in the respective directories.
+The pattern to list the variables is: VAR=VAL one per line
 ### For the Backend
 * PORT - The Port the server will listen at
 * LOG_LEVEL - The kind of logs you want to get out of the backend (logs will be saved to backend/src/events.log)